mickado82/multimediaApp/README.md

 Multimedia application dedicated to serve audio and video files from a dedicated server

+ - UI improved for users, videos and audios views
+ - Privilege management added in the views
  - More html5, CSS3 and responsive
  - Design has been taken from http://luiszuno.com/blog/downloads/modus-html-template/
  - Directories are now listed using JSON format